martroben/Bd_scan_request/README.md

 # Bitdefender scan request
 - Bitdefender is known to have fairly high resource usage during full scans.
+They are currently working on improving it.
-- This is a Linux shell script that periodically requests Bitdefender scans from user, to give user more control over when the scans occur.
+- Meanwhile, this is a Linux shell script that periodically requests Bitdefender scans from user, to give user more control over when the scans occur.
 - The script is meant to be run as an hourly cron task.
+- It makes sense for Linux Desktops (not so much for servers).
 - User can postpone the scan forever, but the script keeps increasing the frequency of prompts up to a maximum of once per hour (after ~16 days).
 - Prompt timeouts adjust so that there will never be more than two concurrent prompts.
 - Upon running the scan, the script also informs user on how to stop a scan in case it was started accidentally.